 School buildings were among the infrastructure systems affected and sustained extensive damage due to Cyclone Winston.

 In Rakiraki, traditional builders and methodology could not respond to and cope with the degree of the damage.

 So, students held classes inside makeshift shelters, which later became waterlogged as they were used beyond the intended limit and season.

 The school head and pupils were worried that these tents would not last if another cyclone came.

-There was a need to construct a stronger and more resilient infrastructure, in a short timeframe.
+There was a need to construct a more robust and more resilient infrastructure in a short timeframe.

-FRAMECAD is a partner of the University of Auckland Climate Adaptation Platform and provides a good example of the development of new and alternative methods and materials to assist in infrastructure development and post-natural disaster repairs and rebuilds.
+FRAMECAD is a partner of the University of Auckland Climate Adaptation Platform and provides an excellent example of developing new and alternative methods and materials to assist in infrastructure development and post-natural disaster repairs and rebuilds.